brogers111/se_project_spots/README.md

 The Spots application allows users to create profiles and upload their own unique photos of places or experiences that they'd want to share with others.

+## Demo

+The demo for this project will be [linked here](https://drive.google.com/file/d/1-oEg8NBMb1xg5lhtA5YEGWZHWFxISQF6/view?usp=sharing) once a more finalized version is approved.

 ## Tech Stack

 - Semantic HTML5